erdogant/hgboost/docs/source/Performance.rst

 '''''''

 The classification performance can be derived using the function :func:`urldetect.plot`.
-Results for the malicous URLs, using a 5-fold crossvalidation with gridsearch is as follows:
+Results for the malicous URLs, using a 5-fold crossvalidation with hgboost is as follows:

 .. _Figure_1: